xdevplatform/open-evolution/README.md

 # Twitter API Open Evolution

 This repository allows you to submit proposals to change aspects of the Twitter public API.
+You can read more about this process below, and in [the announcement post]([url](https://twittercommunity.com/t/introducing-twitter-open-evolution/158770)) on the Twitter Developer Community forums.

 ## Submitting a proposal